ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 In `composed`, we call `fa`, `fb` and `fc` in sequence.
 After each call, we check to see if the result type is `Failure`.
-If so, the calculation has failed, and we can’t continue, so we return the current result, which is a `Failure` object containing the reason for the failure.
+If so, the calculation has failed.
-If it succeeds,
+We can’t continue, so we return a `Failure` object containing the reason for the failure.
-it is a `Success`
+Succeeding produces a `Success` containing an `unwrap` method used to extract the answer from that calculation.
-which contains an `unwrap` method that is used to extract the answer from that calculation—if you look back at `Result`, you’ll see that it returns the `ANSWER` type so its use can be properly type-checked.
+It returns the `ANSWER` type so its use can be properly type-checked.

-This means that any failure during a sequence of composed function calls will short-circuit out of `composed`, returning a `Failure` that tells you exactly what happened, and that you must decide what to do with.
+This means that any failure during a sequence of composed function calls will short-circuit out of `composed`, returning a `Failure` that tells you exactly what happened.
-You can’t just ignore it and assume that it will "bubble up" until it finds an appropriate handler.
+You can’t ignore it and assume that it will "bubble up" until it finds an appropriate handler.
-You are forced to deal with it at the point of origin, which is typically when you know the most about an error.
+You must deal with it at the point of origin, the place where you typically know the most about an error.

 ## Simplifying Composition with `bind`